-Pentecost, for Christians, is when we celebrate the Holy Spirit coming down upon the Apostles – it is also referred to as the birthday of the Church.
+Pentecost, for Christians, is when we celebrate the Holy Spirit coming down upon the Apostles — it is also referred to as the birthday of the Church.
 Like Fr.
-Finnigan said at the vigil Mass, the Holy Spirit animates (gives life to) the Church as the soul animates the body.
+Finnigan said at the Vigil Mass that I attended, the Holy Spirit animates (gives life to) the Church as the soul animates the body.
 The Church is the Mystical Body of Christ and so the Holy Spirit animates us as members of that Body.
-But… how animated are we?
-We receive the gift of the Holy Spirit at baptism, as well as Confirmation for Catholics – but then what do we do with this gift?
+But…how animated are we?
+We receive the gift of the Holy Spirit at Baptism, strengthened through Confirmation, but then what do we do with this gift?
 “Holy Spirit?
 Oh, yeah, it’s in the back closet under my old yearbooks, behind the Thighmaster .
 I never really found a use for it, it’s just kind of in the way.”

 “The time to hesitate is through

 No time to wallow in the mire…

 Come on baby light my fire…”

 song excerpt from The Doors “Come on Baby Light My Fire ”